Robert Singer (American politician): Political career

 Before entering New Jersey's Senate, Singer served in the lower house of the New Jersey Legislature, the General Assembly for two stints, once from 1986 to 1990 serving the Ocean County-based 10th district, and again from 1992 through 1993 in the 30th district which now stretched from Burlington County through Monmouth and Ocean counties.
 He sought re-election to his Assembly seat in 1989 but was defeated by incumbent Democrat John Paul Doyle and former Democratic Assemblywoman Marlene Lynch Ford (the latter of whom Singer defeated in the 1985 and 1987 elections).
-In The Assembly, Singer was the majority whip from 1992 to 1993.
+In the Assembly, Singer was the majority whip from 1992 to 1993.
 Senator Singer had served on the Lakewood Township Committee since 1981, and was its mayor in 1983, from 1985 to 1986, 1994, and again in 2009 until retiring in 2010.
 He has been on the Monmouth-Ocean Development Council board of directors since 2001 and from 1996 to 1999 and the Lakewood Municipal Utility Authority since 1999 as chair.
 He has served since 1999 on the Ocean County Board of Health as its vice chair.
 Singer serves on the board of trustees of Georgian Court University in Lakewood and is a member of the board of directors of the Monmouth-Ocean Development Council.

 Incumbent 30th district State Senator John E. Dimon announced that he would not seek re-election in 1993 due to poor health.
 Singer ran in the primary unopposed and became the Republican nominee for the November general election.
-Singer was selected by Republican committee members of the district to serve the unexpired Senate term of the late John E. Dimon and was sworn into office on October 14, 1993.
-He had simultaneously held a seat in the New Jersey Senate and as Mayor until 2010 when he chose to not seek re-election to the Lakewood Township Committee.
+After Dimon died in September 1993, Singer was selected by Republican committee members of the district to serve Dimon’s unexpired Senate term ending January 11, 1994 and was sworn into office on October 14, 1993.
+Singer had simultaneously held a seat in the New Jersey Senate and served as Mayor until 2010 when he chose to not seek re-election to the Lakewood Township Committee.
 Singer had been a member of the Township Committee for nearly thirty years.
 Prior to retiring from the Lakewood Township Committee, dual office holding was allowed under a grandfather clause in the state law enacted by the New Jersey Legislature and signed into law by Governor of New Jersey Jon Corzine in September 2007 that prevents dual-office-holding but allows those who had held both positions as of February 1, 2008, to retain both posts.

 In the Senate, Singer served as the Co-Republican Majority Leader from 2002 to 2003 and as the Assistant Majority Leader from 1997 to 2001.
 Singer serves on the Legislative Services Commission, the Commerce Committee and the Health, Human Services and Senior Citizens Committee.
 Singer currently serves on the New Jersey Commission on Aging, the New Jersey Commission on Science and Technology and the New Jersey Asian American Commission.
 Singer has been the sponsor of various economic development measures, including bills to assist biotechnology and computer software firms, and to authorize the creation of Urban Enterprise Zones in the district.